-All of this happening at the same time as advances in photography led to the prevalence of post-mortem photos, where Victorians would haul out their dead, prop them up on stands, and take a picture worth a thousand words.
-These stands helped corpses look alive, and allowed them to pose with their still-breathing family members.
+All of this happening at the same time as advances in photography led to the prevalence of postmortem photos, where Victorians would haul out their dead, prop them up on stands, and take a picture worth a thousand words.
+These stands helped corpses look alive, and allowed them to be posed with their still-breathing family members.
 Or so the story goes.

-Fake post-mortem photos, whether categorized in error or intentionally mislabeled to sell for a profit, have in recent years become widespread on the Internet.
+Fake postmortem photos, whether categorized in error or intentionally mislabeled to sell for profit, have in recent years become widespread on the Internet.
 They fill online galleries of Victorian oddities and accumulate on Pinterest and Instagram—even otherwise reputable websites have contributed to the myths.
-Though unfortunate, it’s also understandable: there’s clearly something compelling about a lurid, not-so-distant culture engaging with death in a way we don’t.
+Though unfortunate, it’s also understandable: There’s clearly something compelling about a lurid, not-so-distant culture engaging with death in a way we don’t.

-In truth, the propped-up people in Victorian “post-mortems” look alive for a much simpler reason: because they are.
+In truth, the propped-up people in Victorian “postmortems” look alive for a much simpler reason: They are.

 Posing stands were used to help living models hold still for that era’s longer exposures, though even that is misleading. “[Long exposure] is a deceiving term,” says Mike Zohn, a longtime photographer and the owner of Obscura Antiques in New York.
 Initially, he explains, exposure time could be half an hour or an hour—but this was for landscapes, never for portraiture.
 By 1839, when the daguerreotype was invented, the longest exposures were a minute and a half.
 By the 1850s, they were three to eight seconds.